limsukjing/review-classification/README.md

 of columns.
 A few of the NLP techniques are used repeatedly throughout this process and they are as follows:
     - **Tokenization:** split a document into a list of tokens.
     - **POS tagging:** assign specific lexical categories to words based on the contexts in which they occur.
-    - **Named-entity recognition (NER):** identify proper nouns (NNP) in certain categories such as names of actors/actresses and locations.
+    - **Named-entity recognition (NER):** identify proper nouns (NNP) in certain categories such as the names of actors/actresses and locations.
 5. **Text Vectorization:** the process of representing a corpus as vectors, i.e. feature extraction.
 It is an essential step in text analysis as it reduces the dimensionality of the data without losing important information.
 6. **Feature Reduction/selection:** irrelevant and redundant features should be removed to maximize the performance of the models, hence the vectors